 Wondering what does bentonite clay do for your hair?
 When applied on the hair as a mask it can give you the following benefits:

 - Deep Clean - Like most clays, bentonite has the ability to remove any dirt on the hair.
 More than just cleaning through the strands, it can detoxify the scalp, eliminating any toxins or impurities in it.
 Any contaminants that are expelled by the body through the scalp are cleaned out.

-- Clarify - Aside from removing dirt and toxins, this Indian healing clay can also eliminate any build-up or residue on the hair that can come from styling products, water, shampoo or the environment.
+- Clarify - Aside from removing dirt and toxins, Indian healing clay can also eliminate any build-up or residue on the hair that comes from styling products, water, shampoo or the environment.
 Toxins and dirt naturally bind onto the clay and are removed.

-- Moisturize and Soften- Despite cleaning the hair deeply and clarifying it, a bentonite clay mask for hair will not leave the mane dry.
-Since it is highly absorbent, it can also lock in moisture and leave the hair soft and naturally silky.
+- Moisturize and Soften- Despite cleaning the hair deeply and clarifying it, a bentonite clay mask for hair will not leave your lovely locks dry.
+Since it is highly absorbent, it can also seal in moisture leaving the hair soft and naturally silky.

 - Nourish- Filled with many minerals, it can provide the hair with a variety of organic deposits that will nurture it.
 Bentonite clay naturally contains silica, potassium, calcium, magnesium, aluminum, iron, sodium and titanium.

 Cons: Being quite dark in color, this clay is a bit messy to work with and time consuming as well.